 Potential on-delivery charge if not IOSS-covered: ~£26

-Even below the duty exemption threshold, a customer without IOSS coverage faces a meaningful charge.
+A customer without IOSS coverage faces roughly £26 at the door on this £85 order.
 For products in the £80–150 range, this is the zone where delivery refusals are most common — the relative cost of the charge is highest and the customer feels most surprised.

 Czech consumers: value-conscious and well-informed